Price Ceiling Graph: How It Works

 Using Van Westendorp Analysis

-• At what price would you consider this product to be too expensive to consider?
+1. At what price is the product too expensive to consider?

 Conclusion